 Awards for Faculty

-One faculty member with ten (10) or fewer years of faculty experience and one faculty member with greater than ten (10) years of faculty experience will be recognized at the Herbert College of Agriculture Awards reception, generally held in early April.
+One faculty member with ten or fewer years of faculty experience and one faculty member with greater than ten years of faculty experience will be recognized at the Herbert College of Agriculture Awards reception, generally held in early April.

-- Letters of recommendation (2 letters maximum)
+- Letters of recommendation (two letters maximum)

-- One faculty colleague (2 pages maximum)
+- One faculty colleague (two pages maximum)

-- CV (4 pages maximum)
+- CV (four pages maximum)

 - List of courses taught and enrollments

-Committee members: Students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty.
+Committee members: students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty.

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were an award winner in either category within the past five years.